pablomarin/GPT-Azure-Search-Engine/README.md

 1. **Why the vector similarity is done in memory using FAISS versus having a separate vector database like RedisSearch or Pinecone?**

 A: True, doing the embeddings of the documents pages everytime that there is a query is not efficient.
 The ideal scenario is to vectorize the docs pages once (first time they are needed) and then retrieve them from a database the next time they are needed.
 For this a special vector database is necessary.
-The ideal scenario though, is Azure Search to retreive the vectors as part of the search results, along with the document pages.
+The ideal scenario though, is Azure Search to retreive the vectors as part of the search results, along with the document pages/chunks.
 Azure Search will soon allow this in a few months, let's wait for it.
 As of right now the embedding process doesn't take that much time or money, so it is worth the wait versus using another database just for vectors.

-2. **Why use the MAP REDUCE type in LangChaing versus STUFF type?**
+2. **Why use the MAP_REDUCE type in LangChaing versus STUFF type?**

 A: Because using STUFF type with all the content of the pages as context, uses too many tokens.
-So the best way to deal with large documents is to refine the answers by going trough all of the search results and do many calls to the LLM looking for the best answer.
-For more information of the difference between STUFF and MAP REDUCE, see [HERE](https://langchain.readthedocs.io/en/latest/modules/indexes/combine_docs.html)
+So the best way to deal with large documents is to find the answer by going trough all of the search results and doing many calls to the LLM looking for summarized answer.
+For more information of the difference between STUFF and MAP_REDUCE, see [HERE](https://langchain.readthedocs.io/en/latest/modules/indexes/combine_docs.html)

 3. **Why use Azure Cognitive Search engine to provide the context for the LLM and not fine tune the LLM instead?**